stoplightio/studio/docs/writing-tech-docs/getting-started.md

 ## 2. Create a **New Personal Project**
 Create a New Personal Project by inputting a **Name**, select **Include Tutorial Files**, and then click **Create**.

-> “Include Example Files” will populate your Project with example files to help get you started
+> “Include Tutorial Files” will populate your Project with example files to help get you started

 ![New Project Menu](../../assets/images/initial-onboarding-screen.png)